raki2305/gitea_cloud/README.md

-# Use Ansible and Terraform to install Gitea on GCP
+# Using Ansible and Terraform to install Gitea on GCP
 With the provided scripts in this Repo you will be able to install Gitea on a Google Cloud Compute Engine (VM).

 To use the scripts successfully, please adjust the variables.tf and gitea-playbook.yml files accordingly.